salesagility/SuiteCRM/README.md

 emailing security@suitecrm.com.
 This will be delivered to the product team who handle security issues.
 Please don't disclose security bugs publicly until they have been handled by the security team.

-Your email will be acknowledged within 24 hours, and you’ll receive a more detailed response to your email within 72 hours indicating the next steps in handling your report.
+Your email will be acknowledged within 24 hours during the business week (Mon - Fri), and you’ll receive a more detailed response to your email within 72 hours during the business week (Mon - Fri) indicating the next steps in handling your report.

 ##### Important: Please read before developing code intended for inclusion in the SuiteCRM project. #####